 Your website is often the first impression people get of your company, and they have a tall order to fill.
 The best websites simultaneously keep us engaged, teach visitors about what the company does, convey a brand message, and look good.

-That doesn’t mean corporate sites have to be run-of-the-mill.
+But that doesn’t mean corporate sites have to be run-of-the-mill.
 Sure, you could opt for something conventional and move on.
 But to make a strong impression and delight your audience, you’ll need to go the extra mile.
-These websites did it, and you can too.
+These websites did it, and I know you can too.

 Editor's note: This post was originally published in March 2022 and has been updated for comprehensiveness.